SallyNguyen2002/SallyNguyen2002/README.md

 - **Sensitive to feedback**: Take criticism personally, as they value harmony.
 - **Adaptable**: Can quickly adjust to changing situations and environments.
 - **Creative problem-solvers**: Come up with unique solutions in the heat of the moment.

+## ⚡ My Porfolio

+This is my [porfolio](https://www.behance.net/sallynguyen5) to some creative products that I did before.

 ## Experience